Dynamic Consistency Boundary (DCB)

 How It Works

-Each registered tag type creates a PostgreSQL table:
+Each registered tag type creates its own PostgreSQL table:

 CREATE TABLE IF NOT EXISTS mt_event_tag_student (